VincentAtt/llm_engineering/perso/Week 1.md

 But the efficiency depends on several factors, such as

 - **Tokenizing**.
 Models first focused on letters (small vocab but expects too much from the networks), then words (much easier to learn but leads to enormous vocabs with rare words omitted) and eventually tokens, a middle ground with a manageable vocab  and useful information for the NN.
-In addition, it elegantly handles word stems. https://platform.openai.com/tokenizer shows you what openAI considers as a token.
+In addition, it elegantly handles word stems. <br>
+https://platform.openai.com/tokenizer shows you what openAI considers as a token.
 Rare words or invented words are broken into multiple tokens with their meaning still captured.
-Ed shows several examples, particularly wih figures that are tokenized by 3 (explains why LLMs had difficulties with math)
+Ed shows several examples, particularly wih figures that are tokenized by 3 (explains why LLMs had difficulties with math) <br>
 Rule of thumb in English : 1 token = 4 characters, 0,75 words.
 So 1000 tokens is ~750 words.
 It is higher in science, math or code.

 - or the **context window**.
 In a chat, your previous questions and answers pass again in the model to predict the next world in your current answer!